 Table 1 lists all the fields used in the first section of the configuration document to describe the REST API, while Table 2 lists all the fields used to define all the operations included in the second section of the configuration file.
 In both sections, #url must be always the first field of each block.

 3.3.
 Filters and refinements

-RAMOSE implements optional filters and refinement mechanisms that can be used to control the results returned by the API.
-These can be specified as HTTP parameters (i.e. "?<param1>=<value1>&<param2>=<value2>&...") in the API call URL.
+RAMOSE implements optional filters and refinement mechanisms on the results returned by the API.
+These can be specified as HTTP parameters (i.e. "?<param1>=<value1>&<param2>=<value2 >&...") in the API call URL.